odoo/odoo/doc/webservices/iap.rst

 In-App Purchases
 ================

-IAP allow providers of ongoing services through Odoo apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.
+In-App Purchase (IAP) allow providers of ongoing services through Odoo apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.

 In that context, Odoo acts mostly as a *broker* between a client and an Odoo App Developer: